msannslee/cmuwork/ProjectFinancialLiteracy.md

 Planned changes: Rethink the assets by type graph.
 Include by household and year and title and legend for every graph to understand context.
 Consider having a stronger outcome/call to action.

+## Final Thoughts
+ I was FINALLY able to change the first chart to be drawn to scale.
+My narrative flows and is meant to be persuasive.
+I have included some resources as part of my call to action and next steps.
+However, I plan to build the site out more, ask for more feedback and reiterate.
+My goal is to use this as part of a project for another class where I design an entire social process.
+I plan to do a simple difference test to measure the overall effectiveness.
+I plan to make the project more actionable, but I am not sure yet.
+So stay tuned.

 [BACK](/README.md)